 To this end, a Virtual Reality-based tool for sketching in immersive virtual environments was developed as part of a diploma thesis in our research and service group and later on extended in an interdisciplinary cooperation with the Department of Visual Design (Prof. Thomas H. Schmitz, Hannah Groninger).
 It incorporates the advantages of classical open, undetermined hand-drawn sketches and 3D computer drafts: the drawer is immersed in her draft or model inside the aixCAVE at RWTH Aachen.
 She can freely move and look around in the virtual scenery and sketch 3D strokes directly into the environment using tracked input devices.

 In facilitating the artistic creativity, the sketching tool provides several options to the artist, designer or architect, starting with different brush forms with adjustable color and texture.
 Further functions allow drawing straight lines, directly creating 3D shapes like spheres and boxes and session management providing undo, saving as well as a replay of the one- or two-handed sketching process.
-Also, 3D model files from 3D modelling software, like Blender or 3DS Max, can be used as scenery, enabling the drawers to sketch directly inside an already existing model, to add features or highlight parts of the work.
-After sketching the work can be converted into a 3D model that can be opened and edited with most modelling software.
+Also, 3D model files from 3D modeling software, like Blender or 3DS Max, can be used as scenery, enabling the drawers to sketch directly inside an already existing model, to add features or highlight parts of the work.
+After sketching the work can be converted into a 3D model that can be opened and edited with most modeling software.

 Teaching Award Project 2017!